kordjamshidi/mSpRL/doc/RoughIdeas.md

 Each type is associated with a number of sensors that provide the properties about that type.
 Each type has a way to establish edges between other types in that domain.
 We need to have a way to build join nodes which can abstract and domain independent.
-We think we need to implement an NLP specific `type hierarchy`, and we start with having two types in this hierarchy:
+We think we need to implement an NLP specific `type hierarchy`, and we start with having three types in this hierarchy:

+- Documents
 - Sentences
 - Tokens

 We ideally should indicate the edge and there shouldn't be a need to specify a sensor on the edge.
-We should be able to have a list of black box sensors that give us properties of Sentence nodes and Token nodes.
+We should be able to have a list of black box sensors that give us properties of Sentence nodes and Token nodes, etc.
 That is all!

 ##XML Reader

-Most of the NLP annotations are printed in XML files. we try to start from the Saul DataReader and see if we can have an XML annotation READER as generic as possible.
+Most of the NLP annotations are printed in XML files. we try to start from the SaulXMLReader and see if we can have an XML annotation READER as generic as possible.

 Let review it by an example: